mishrahrishabh08/Project1_sentiment_analysis/README.md

 ## How to Run
 1. Ensure the virtual environment is activated.
-2. Execute the Jupyter notebook or run the Python script.
+2. Execute the Jupyter notebook.
 3. Review the visualizations and sentiment analysis results.

 ## Visuals